About Sarah Sweeney

 Hey, y’all.

-I’m a Boston-based writer, freelance journalist, and the author of Tell Me If You’re Lying.
+I’m a Boston-based writer, communications and content guru, journalist, and the author of Tell Me If You’re Lying.

 My food, music, and travel writing can be found anywhere from record sleeves to the in-flight magazine.

-My essays have appeared in Roxane Gay’s Gay magazineCatapult, Salon, The RumpusMunchies the Washington Post, and others.
+My essays and reporting have appeared in Roxane Gay’s Gay magazineCatapult, Salon, The RumpusMunchies the Washington Post, the Boston Globe, and others.
 I have an MFA from Emerson College.

 A native of North Carolina, I’m also a proud Scorpio, cat lady, and dad rock archaeologist.
-I’m working on a new book about men, love, and Patrick Swayze.
+I’m working on a new book about catfishing, family, men, trauma, and more.

 Write me, hire me, send me love: sarahkathleensweeney @ gmail dot com